Procurement with cryptocurrencies

 As an option, both sides can agree to have a floating contract price linked to market ups and downs, but who needs that headache?

-Another forecast, if bidding in crypto is allowed, is that prices of bids and contracts will be artificially increased to cover possible currency fluctuation.
-But even that might not stop bid dropping or contract termination.
+Another forecast, if bidding in crypto is allowed, the prices of bids (and consequently contracts) will be artificially increased to cover possible currency fluctuation risks.
+Even that might not stop bid dropping or contract termination.
 Needless to say, it will increase average market prices for goods and services.

 So, mid and long-term procurement projects are not recommended before the crypto market is relatively stable.